 For many years Wayne County was known nationally and internationally for its cut glass.
-In 1862 Christian Dorflinger came to White Mills from Brooklyn, NY, bought the Captain Aaron Flower property ( now the Dorflinger-Suydam Wildlife Sanctuary and Glass Museum).
+In 1862 Christian Dorflinger came to White Mills, Pennsylvania from Brooklyn, New York and bought the Captain Aaron Flower property, which is now the Dorflinger-Suydam Wildlife Sanctuary and Glass Museum.

-Mr. Dorflinger started the glassware factories in 1865 and Dorflinger Glass, blown and cut at White Mills, was furnished over a long period of time for the White House, for U. S. ships, the royal houses of Europe, and the elite everywhere.
+Mr. Dorflinger started the glassware factories there in 1865 and Dorflinger Glass, blown and cut at White Mills, was furnished for decades for the White House, for U. S. ships, the royal houses of Europe, and the elite everywhere.
 The business reached its peak in 1903, employing 700 men.

 Jacob Faatz opened the Honesdale Glass Company at the mouth of Carley Brook in the area knows as Tracyville in East Honesdale.
 The factory failed after three years and went through several owners before James Brookfield in 1849 made it a success.
 At one point this factory was named the Anthracite Glass Company because it was the first to use anthracite coal to make glass in the County.
 But in 1861 the dam on one of the feeder ponds for the D & H Canal gave way and the water rushed down Carley Brook and destroyed the factory.